max9836/microsoft-rewards-automator/README.md

+> [!IMPORTANT]
+> This repo will be archived soon because my friend lost his source code and he said this will no longer be maintained.
+> Thank you for the support the community has given throughout the entire time.
+>
+> He said this project has failed as soon as he decided to publish this without publicly attaching the source code.
+>
+> So, given the circumstances, this repository will no longer receive updates or maintenance.
+> Thank you again for all the support from the community throughout its lifetime.
+>

 # Microsoft Rewards Automator

 Are you looking for a simple and efficient way to automate your Bing searches and maximize your Microsoft Rewards points?
 Look no further!
 The **Microsoft Rewards Automator** is designed to streamline the process and make earning rewards a breeze.